Trans-acting siRNA: Biogenesis

 Ta-siRNAs are generated from non-coding transcripts through Argonaute-mediated miRNA-guided cleavage followed by conversion to double stranded RNA by RDR6.
-The resulting dsRNA is further processed by dicer-like enzyme 4 (DCL4) to produce a phased array of 21-nt siRNAs from positions adjoining the miRNA cleavage site.
+The resulting dsRNA is further processed by the Dicer-like 4 (DCL4) enzyme to produce a phased array of 21-nt siRNAs from positions adjoining the miRNA cleavage site.

 There are four families of ta-siRNA-generating loci (TAS genes) in A. thaliana.
 TAS1, TAS2, and TAS4 families require one miRNA binding site for cleavage to occur while TAS3 requires two binding sites.

 TAS gene family numbers do not generally indicate orthology, e.g. the moss TAS1 gene family does not share an ancestor gene with the Arabidopsis thaliana TAS1 gene family.

 TAS1 and TAS2

 TAS1/2 transcripts undergo an initial AGO1 mediated cleavage at the 5' end that is guided by miR173.
 RDR6 then converts the transcript into a double strand RNA fragment which then gets processed by DCL4 to generate the 21-nt siRNA with 2 nucleotide 3' overhangs that target complementary mRNAs in trans.